bucharest-gold/unifiedpush-admin-client/README.md

         console.log('Error', err);
       });

+## Variants

+The 0.2.0 release brings in the methods to interact with the Variants.
+To learn more about what exactly a variant is in terms of the Unified Push Server, checkout their docs here:  https://aerogear.org/docs/unifiedpush/ups_userguide/index/#_useful_terminology

+The `find` method for variants is similiar to the `find` method for applications.
+The difference is that you need to specify a `type` along with the `pushAppId`

+Example of Find all Variants for Type for a Push Application(_note: we are only showing a snippet of code here. assume we have the client object already_)

+    const variantOptions = {
+      pushAppId: 'PUSH_APPLICATION_ID',
+      type: 'android'
+    };

+    client.variants.find(variantOptions).then((variants) => {
+      console.log(variants); // will show the list of android variants });

+For the available Device Types, there is a constant called `client.DEVICE_TYPES` for convience,  https://github.com/bucharest-gold/unifiedpush-admin-client/blob/master/lib/device-types.js

+Create example:

+    const variantOptions = {
+      pushAppId: 'PUSH_APPLICATION_ID',
+      name: 'My Cool App',
+      type: 'android',
+      android: {
+        googleKey: 'SOME_GOOGLE_API_KEY',
+        projectNumber: 'SOME_GOOGLE_PROJECT_NUMBER'
+      }
+    };

+    client.variants.create(variantOptions).then((variant) => {
+      console.log(variant); // will be the created variant with some extra meta-data added });

+This above example specifies the `type` as `android`, so we therefore must have an anrdoid object with the specific thing an android variant needs.

+If the type was `adm` for Amazom push, then we would need an adm object with those specific options

+As of 0.2.0, only Android is documented and tested.

+Future releases will add the other Device Types

 ### Server Setup

 At the moment, you must enable "Direct Access Grants" on the UnifiedPush Server for this to work